biosails/pheniqs/docs/quickstart.md

 # Declaring Output

-Since in most cases you do not want your output delivered to stdout, you will want to provide an output file path.
+Since in most cases you do not want output to be delivered to stdout, you will need to provide an output file path.
 To write interleaved output to a compressed CRAM file simply add an `output` directive to **Example 1.1**.
 Like `input`, the `output` directive is a JSON array of file paths.
 To interleave all output segments into the same file, specify only that one path in the `output` array.
 Alternatively, to split the output to multiple files, specify the same number as there are segments in the output read.
+You may optionally specify `base output url` to resolve relative paths and make the configuration file more portable.
+[Absolute file paths](glossary#absolute_path) ignore `base output url`.

 >```json
 {